omarahmedwebdev/omarahmedwebdev/README.md

 # 🌐 Omar Ahmed — Web Development GitHub Account

 > **Note:** This GitHub account is dedicated exclusively to my **Web Development projects**.
-> All the showcased projects here are **independent practice projects** created by me using **publicly available datasets and open resources** for learning and experimentation purposes.
+> Some of the showcased projects here are **independent practice projects** created by me using **publicly available datasets and open resources** for learning and experimentation purposes.

 ---